DewellGuerand/LINMA2471---Project/main.typ

 What is the aim of this work?

+In this project our goal is to decide how to allocates wealth among different assets in order to balance expedcted return and risk.

 What are the main results?

 This is a concise introduction to your work.
 See Section 3 for details.

 = Data

-How did you handle the raw data?
+*How did you handle the raw data?*

+To manage the data, we imported the CSV file via Panda in order to convert it into a data frame.
+We then transformed the dataset so that each column corresponds to the closing price of stock X and the corresponding row corresponds to the date.

-How did you estimate $mu$ and $Sigma$?
+*How did you estimate $mu$ and $Sigma$?*

+To estimate stock returns and the covariance matrix, we used the following formula : $r_t = log (C_t/C_(t-1))$ were $r_t$ correspond to the return at time $t$ and $C_t$ correspond to the close time at $t$.

-A positive semi-definite covariance matrix would greatly improve the model.
+*A positive semi-definite covariance matrix would greatly improve the model.
 Why?
 Is it PSD?
-If not, can you make it naturally?
+If not, can you make it naturally?*

 = Smooth Model